winitzki/scall/tutorial/programming_dhall.md

 The typeclasses `Semigroup`, `Monoid`, `Functor`, `Contrafunctor`, `Pointed`, `Filterable`, `ContraFilterable`, `Monad`, and `ApplicativeFunctor` are $P$-typeclasses.
 All those typeclasses admit "free instances", which this chapter will implement.

-To qualify as a free typeclass, the type constructor must satisfy certain laws that are beyond the scope of this book.
+To qualify as a free typeclass instance, the type constructor must satisfy certain laws (that we will not write out in detail here).
-See ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 13 for full details.

-As an example of a type constructor that is _not_ a free typeclass instance, consider the "`Optional` monoid" construction (see the chapter "Combinators for monoids").
+An example of a type constructor that does _not_ give a free typeclass instance is the "`Optional` monoid" construction (see the chapter "Combinators for monoids" where we defined `monoidOptionalKeepX` and `monoidOptionalKeepY`).
 This construction takes an arbitrary type `T` and produces the type `Optional T`, which is always a monoid.
-So, `Optional T` can be also described as a "wrapping" that is guaranteed to produce a monoid out of any type `T`.
+So, `Optional T` can be also viewed as a construction that is guaranteed to produce a monoid out of any type `T`.
 But `Optional T` is _not_ the free monoid on `T` because it does not satisfy some of the required properties of a free typeclass instance.

+How can we see that?
+One of the required properties is that for any monoid `M` there must be a function of type `Optional M → M` that preserves the operations of both monoids.
+But the definitions of `monoidOptionalKeepX` or `monoidOptionalKeepY` do not satisfy that property.
+Both those functions lose information about one of the arguments and cannot preserve the monoid operations.

 Keep in mind that not all typeclasses can have free instances.
 Examples of typeclasses that cannot have free instances are `Eq`, `Show`, `Comonad`, `Foldable`, and `Traversable`.

+The study of the theory of free typeclass instances is beyond the scope of this book.
+See ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 13 for full details.

 ### $P$-typeclasses and their free instances